06 Oct How Prevent Frozen Pipes In the Winter

 Leaks in your home’s water lines are bad enough, but what makes it worse?
-Well for starters, ice.
-Water is one of the only things that expands when it becomes a solid and this causes problems with pipes because they can’t expand like other materials do (think rubber).
+Well, for starters, ice.
+Water is one of the only things that expands when it becomes solid.
+This causes problems with pipes because they can’t grow like other materials (think rubber).

-The cold weather brings with it many risks, but frozen water pipes are among the most dangerous.
-One night of low temperatures can turn what should be a routine repair into an emergency that requires calling in professionals for assistance.
+The cold weather brings many risks, but frozen water pipes are among the most dangerous.
+One night of low temperatures can turn what should be a routine repair into an emergency requiring professionals to call in for assistance.

 Don’t wait around for ice to ravage your home’s plumbing!
-Take these simple precautions and save yourself the hassle of dealing with significant foundation damage or other issues once spring comes around.
+Instead, take these simple precautions and save yourself the hassle of dealing with significant foundation damage or other issues once spring comes around.

 Be On Top Of Your Water Bill

-Identify possible issues by starting where it hurts you the most; your wallet.
-If you keep a close eye on your water bill each month, you’ll be sure to notice if there’s a sudden surge in the amount of water your property uses.
+Identify possible issues by starting where your wallet hurts you the most.
+For example, if you keep a close eye on your water bill each month, you’ll be sure to notice if there’s a sudden surge in the amount of water your property uses.

-Unless you recently installed a pool or other major water feature, chances are the large uptick in your latest bill results from a leak in your line.
-Even a small drip can cost you several gallons over the course of a day!
+Unless you recently installed a pool or other significant water feature, the large uptick in your latest bill results from a leak in your line.
+Even a tiny drip can cost you several gallons over a day!

 Pinpoint Existing Leaks

 Once you’ve poured over your water bill, it’s time to focus that same attention on your home.
-If you know where your plumbing lines lie, then congratulations, you’ve already won half the battle.
-Focus your attention on areas that appear to have water damage despite not being anywhere near a plumbing fixture.
+First, if you know where your plumbing lines lie, congratulations; you’ve already won half the battle.
+Next, focus on areas with water damage despite not being near a plumbing fixture.

 Do you see any black or green fuzzy gunk in the areas that appear wet?
-Don’t touch it!
-In fact, go put on a mask before you proceed any further because you’re likely dealing with mold.
+Could you not touch it?
+Put on a mask before proceeding because you’re likely dealing with mold.
 Molds can produce mycotoxins that sometimes serve as deadly neurotoxins!
-It’s best you don’t disturb them, but make a note of every location with mold or a wet spot.
+It would help if you didn’t disturb them, but note every location with mildew or a wet spot.

-If you can’t seem to locate the source for your leak, go ahead and call a local plumber.
+If you can’t locate the source of your leak, go ahead and call a local plumber.
 They should be able to help you pinpoint the exact location of your leaks in no time.

 Keep Tabs On Outdoor Fixtures

-If there doesn’t seem to be any leaks indoors, you might want to try checking all of your outdoor faucets.
-It’s easy to miss small changes in every single one of your outdoor faucets unless you use them regularly, but they’re a common source of water leaks.
+If there are no leaks indoors, you might want to try checking all of your outdoor faucets.
+It’s easy to miss small changes in your outdoor faucets unless you use them regularly.
+Still, they’re a common source of water leaks.

-The valves that stop water from flowing often fill with sediment, don’t seat right, and then allow water to pass through unintentionally.
-Otherwise, previous frosts might have already affected your outdoor plumbing and unseated the components inside of a hose bib, thereby causing it to leak.
+The valves that stop water flowing often fill with sediment, don’t sit right and allow water to pass through unintentionally.
+Otherwise, the last frosts might have already affected your outdoor plumbing and unseated the components inside a hose bib, causing it to leak.

-Whatever the case, inspect any plumbing fixtures you may have outdoors and consider replacing valves or insulating the most vulnerable fixtures.
+Inspect any plumbing fixtures outdoors and consider replacing valves or insulating the most vulnerable institutions.

 Clear Water Heater Sediment

-With temperatures dropping, you’re sure to make more use of your home’s hot water system than usual.
-All of this extra use will put your water heater under increased stress and cause more sediment to settle in the tank.
+With temperatures dropping, you will surely use your home’s hot water system more than usual.
+Unfortunately, this extra use will put your water heater under increased stress and cause more sediment to settle in the tank.
 That’s why it’s essential to flush your heater of any existing residue before the start of winter.
-Otherwise, that residue will all be unleashed later in the year and cause pressure buildup that can lead to leaks and more.
+Otherwise, that residue will be unleashed later in the year and cause pressure buildup, leading to leaks and more.

 Take Care Of Issues Before They Worsen

-If you know you have a plumbing issue that you’ve been putting off, now is the time to take care of it.
-Cold weather only worsens plumbing issues, and water that has seeped into your home is likely to compromise the structure’s integrity.
-To put it simply, plan to take care of issues early or pay for major repairs later.
+If you know you have a plumbing issue you’ve been putting off, now is the time to take care of it.
+Cold weather only worsens plumbing issues, and water seeping into your home will likely compromise the structure’s integrity.
+Put, plan to address problems early or pay for major repairs later.

 Hire a Reliable Plumber

 We get that no one wants to call a plumber.
-It’s difficult choosing one, and paying for good work can be expensive.
+Choosing one is complex, and paying for good work can be expensive.
 However, calling a plumber is far less costly than paying for the repairs that come after a water line has burst and damaged the foundation of a building.
-In fact, most calls and consultations with good plumbers are completely free!
+Most calls and consultations with good plumbers are entirely free!

-Our advice to you is to find a good plumber, like S.O.S.
+We advise you to find a good plumber, like S.O.S.
 Plumbing and Drain Cleaning Service, and hold onto them.
-Not only will they save you money on repairs, but they’ll also make sure you’re always well taken care of.
-With a reliable plumber like S.O.S.
-Plumbing and Drain Cleaning Service on your side, you’ll never have to worry about your plumbing again, as you’ll always know who to turn to for water leak repair and other services.
+They will save you money on repairs and ensure you’re always well taken care of with a reliable plumber like S.O.S.
+Plumbing and Drain Cleaning Service.
+You’ll never have to worry about your plumbing again, as you’ll always know whom to turn to for water leak repair and other services.